aws-samples/iam-identity-center-team/docs/index.md

 </video>

 ## Benefits
-Temporary Elevated Access Management (TEAM) enables organizations to implement the principle of least privilege in a more effective and granular way, reducing the need for persistent, always-on access.
+Temporary elevated access management (TEAM) enables organizations to implement the principle of least privilege in a more effective and granular way, reducing the need for persistent, always-on access.
 By providing temporary access, organizations can ensure that users are only given access to resources when they need it and for the minimum amount of time required, thereby reducing the risk of unauthorized access and improving overall security posture.

 ## Features
 - **Ease of deployment** -  Straightforward deployment with [AWS Amplify](https://aws.amazon.com/amplify/).